 Exercise.
-Make a program effectively assigning "prod:= X \ Y" with integer X and Y, satisfying $X \ge 0$ , $Y \ge 0$ a) using only addition and subtraction b) using in addition the boolean function "odd(x)", doubling and halving of a number.
+Make a program effectively assigning "prod:= X Y" with integer X and Y, satisfying $X \ge 0$, $Y \ge 0$ a) using only addition and subtraction b) using in addition the boolean function "odd(x)", doubling and halving of a number.
 (The so-called Egyptian multiplication.)

 Exercise.
-Make a program effectively assigning "rem:= REM(X,Y)" with integer X and Y, $X \ge 0$ , $Y \ge 0$ , where the function REM(X,Y) is the remainder after division of X by Y a) using only addition and subtraction b) using in addition doubling and halving of a number.
-Modify both programs such thatm in addition" "quot:= QUOT(X,Y)" will effectively take place.
+Make a program effectively assigning "rem:= REM(X, Y)" with integer X and Y, X \geq 0, Y > 0, where the function REM(X, Y) is the remainder after division of X by Y a) using only addition and subtraction b) using in addition doubling and halving of a number.
+Modify both programs in such a way that in addition "quot:= QUOT(X, Y)" will take place.
 (The so-called Chinese division.)